 William inherited the throne at a time when the monarchy was at a uniquely low ebb and insisted that his coronation should cost only a fraction of his brother's, which proved a popular move.
 The Reform Bill, a revolutionary change of the constitution, was passed by Parliament in 1832.

-As hope of the King and queen producing a child of their own receeded, William's niece, the young Princess Victoria, the daughter of William's deceased younger brother, Edward, Duke of Kent, came to be accepted as heiress presumptive to the crown.
+As hope of the King and queen producing a child of their own receded, William's niece, the young Princess Victoria, the daughter of William's deceased younger brother, Edward, Duke of Kent, came to be accepted as heiress presumptive to the crown.
 Both William and Adelaide were extremely fond of Victoria but her mother kept her away from court as much as possible and did not reciprocate the King and Queen's friendly advances.
-In 1832, the Duchess of Kent took her daughter on a stately progress through the country and even let it be known that unlike the King, she was in favour of reform.
+In 1832, the Duchess of Kent took her daughter on a stately progress through the country and even let it be known that, unlike the King, she was in favour of reform.

-In 1836, the King celebrated his birthday by a banquet to which Victoria and her mother were invited to attend.
+In 1836, the King celebrated his birthday at a banquet to which Victoria and her mother were invited to attend.
 William welcomed his niece, but his reception of her mother was markedly frosty, he later openly criticized her behaviour in his speech to his guests, calling her "incompetent" and "surrounded by evil advisers" and went on at length in a tirade about the insults and slights he had suffered at her hand.
-The Duchess of Kent sat in stoney faced silence, Princess Victoria burst into tears at the table.
+The Duchess of Kent sat in stony-faced silence, Princess Victoria burst into tears at the table.
 The Duchess departed in fury the following day.
 Relations between the two rival courts thereafter continued to deteriorate rapidly.

-William suffered a severe bout of asthma in April, 1837.
+William suffered a severe bout of asthma in April 1837.
 On 24th May, he had the great pleasure of seeing Princess Victoria reach her eighteenth birthday, which meant the end of the Duchess of Kent's plans to be regent for her daughter.

 By June, the King's health began to deteriorate and Queen Adelaide had to attend the races without him.
 A bulletin was issued stating that the King was suffering from an affection of the chest.
-He had coughing fits and difficulty in breathing and grew steadily weaker, loosing consciousness for spells.
+He had coughing fits and difficulty in breathing and grew steadily weaker, losing consciousness for spells.

-William IV died on the morning of 20th June, 1837, of cardiac failure and bronchopneumonia, with Queen Adelaide and his Fitzclarence children at his side.
+William IV died on the morning of 20th June 1837, of cardiac failure and bronchopneumonia, with Queen Adelaide and his Fitzclarence children at his side.
 It was discovered at a subsequent autopsy that the valves of his heart had hardened and his liver was swollen.
 He was buried at St. George's Chapel, Windsor.
-Queen Adelaide lived on for a further 12 years, dying on 2 December, 1849 at Bentley Priory in Middlesex, in the reign of her niece, Queen Victoria.
+Queen Adelaide lived on for a further 12 years, dying on 2 December 1849 at Bentley Priory in Middlesex, in the reign of her niece, Queen Victoria.